Keflavik International Airport

 The airport is situated 31 miles (50km) southwest of Reykjavik.

 Getting to the city

-The small but well-equipped Leifur Eiriksson terminal was refurbished in 2007 to mark its 20th anniversary.
-The terminal offers a 24-hour exchange bureau; an executive lounge with phone, fax and internet connections; restaurants; a children's playground; duty free store; coin and card operated telephones; baby-changing facilities; and an information desk.
+The terminal offers an exchange bureau, restaurants, a children's playground, duty free stores, baby-changing facilities and an information desk.
 The terminal is designed for easy access for the disabled.

 There is a business lounge available to passengers of Icelandair.

 Keflavik International Airport Taxis: the taxi fares above are intended as a guideline only.